RamanLab/iCOMIC_doc/docs/usageml.md

 #### 5.2.
 NBDriver

 `NBDriver` (NEIGHBORHOOD Driver) is a tool used to differentiate between driver and passenger mutations using features derived from the neighborhood sequences of somatic mutations.
-NBDriver returns a list of all mutations labelled as Driver or Passenger.
+NBDriver returns a list of all mutations labelled as `Driver` or `Passenger`.

 ##### 5.2.1.
 Input Requirements

-In order to run NBDriver, the user needs to download the GrCh37 reference genome from this [link](https://doi.org/10.5281/zenodo.5759698) and put it in the `"/icomic/NBDriver_iCOMIC/" directory`
+In order to run NBDriver, the user needs to download the hg19 reference genome from this [link](https://zenodo.org/record/5759699/files/hg19.fa?download=1) and put it in the `"/icomic/NBDriver_iCOMIC/" directory`

 A `vcf` file is required to run NBDriver.
 The vcf file can either be browsed from the DNA-Seq output directory or locally.